greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/perf_troubleshoot.html.md

 You can create and use the Greenplum Database *session\_level\_memory\_consumption* view that provides information about the current memory utilization and idle time for sessions that are running queries on Greenplum Database.
 For information about the view, see [Viewing Session Memory Usage Information](managing/monitor.html).

+You can enable a dedicated database, `gpperfmon`, in which data collection agents running on each segment host save query and system utilization metrics.
+Refer to the `gpperfmon_install` management utility reference in the _Greenplum Database Management Utility Reference Guide_ for help creating the `gpperfmon` database and managing the agents.
+See documentation for the tables and views in the `gpperfmon` database in the _Greenplum Database Reference Guide_.

 The optional VMware Tanzu Greenplum Command Center web-based user interface graphically displays query and system utilization metrics.
 See the [Greenplum Command Center Documentation](https://gpcc.docs.pivotal.io) web site for procedures to enable Greenplum Command Center.

 ## <a id="topic7"></a>Troubleshooting Problem Queries